 Due to the inherent limitations of any evidence gathering procedures and the internal control framework, it is possible that fraud, error or non-compliance may occur and not be detected.
-A reasonable assurance engagement is not designed to detect all instances of non- compliance with the applicable SIS Act and SIS Regulations, APRA reporting standards, Corporations Act and Corporations Regulations specified above, as the reasonable assurance engagement is not performed continuously throughout the [period] and the procedures performed in respect of compliance with the applicable

-SIS Act and SIS Regulations, APRA reporting standards, Corporations Act and Corporations Regulations specified above are undertaken on a test basis.
+A reasonable assurance engagement is not designed to detect all instances of non-compliance with the applicable SIS Act and SIS Regulations, FSCODA Reporting Standards, Corporations Act and Corporations Regulations specified above, as the reasonable assurance engagement is not performed continuously throughout the year and the procedures performed in respect of compliance with the applicable SIS Act and SIS Regulations, FSCODA Reporting Standards, Corporations Act and Corporations Regulations specified above are undertaken on a test basis.